Hersheys Logo

 Hershey's Logo 1970

 The logo’s letter R has changed style, becoming more ornate.
 This served as a nod to Rowntree’s 1969 license to manufacture its brands.
-The letter R distinguishes this company’s logo with a curved leg.
+The letter R distinguishes this company’s logo, which features a curved leg.

 1973 – 1976